reoccurcat/discord2groupme/README.md

 Q: I get ` OSError: [Errno 98] Address already in use` when I use GroupMe hook.

-A: Either port 80 is already in use.
+A: Port 80 is already in use.
 Specify a different one as an argument.

 Q: I get ` OSError: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions` when I use GroupMe hook.